ipikuka/rehype-image-toolkit/README.md

 ## Usage with markdown source

-Say we have the following markdown file, `example.md`:
+Say we have the following markdown file, `example.md`:\
+*pay attention to directives*

 ```markdown
 It ensures adding videos/audio using image syntax. ![](video.mp4)